The Law in England & Wales relating to Firearms, Shotguns and Airguns

 For the purposes of legal possession of a firearm, effectively the above leaves Blackpowder weapons (both rifles and pistols), manually loaded centre-fire cartridge rifles (and all types of .22 rimfire rifles), and manually loaded cartridge pistols with dimensions larger than those defined above.
 All these weapons are what are termed "Section 1" firearms and are held on a Section 1 Firearms Certificate (there are other Sections for different categories of firearms, for example machine guns are in Section 5 and historic breech-loading firearms are in Section 7).
 It is difficult for private citizens to obtain an FAC for other than one covering Section 1 firearms.

-An application for an FAC can be obtained from any police station.
+An application for an FAC can be obtained from any police force via their website.
+The emphasis nowadays is towards completion of the application online, but blank forms can still be downloaded and printed for offline completion.
 For an application to be successful applicants must demonstrate to the police that they have satisfactory security in place.
 They must also demonstrate that they have "good reason to possess" firearms and must produce such "good reason" for each individual firearm applied for.
 Unlike the SGC an FAC only gives authority for specific individual rifles or pistols, and the applicant must justify possession of each one separately.
 Applicants must nominate two referees to support their application and must declare all criminal convictions, no matter how old or trivial.
 The Rehabilitation of Offenders Act does not apply in respect of firearms legislation.
 Once granted an FAC is valid for five years.
 A person over the age of 18 may be granted an FAC and may then buy firearms and ammunition as authorised by the certificate.
 An FAC may also be granted to a person between 14 and 18, but this will only authorise the possession of the firearms specified thereon - it will not authorise the purchase of firearms or ammunition.
 FACs are not granted to anyone under the age of 14.

 The precise requirements for storage of firearms are not actually specified in